Three ways you can ‘own’ volatility

 On the other hand, if two investments have a correlation of -1.0, they’ll move in opposite directions.
 Investments that have a correlation of zero have no relationship to each other.

 When you diversify, you want to allocate your money across a large number of asset classes that have low correlations to each other.
 When the large-cap stock portion of your portfolio is going down, the international bond portion may be going up.
-When bonds aren’t generating much return, stocks may be on the upswing.
+And, when bonds aren’t generating much return, stocks may be on the upswing.
 Spreading your assets around reduces the risk that all of the asset classes in your portfolio will go down at the same time.

 The important thing is to diversify in a way that is consistent with your risk tolerance.
 If you’re conservative, you may want to overweight low-volatility assets such as high-quality bonds.
 If you’re more aggressive, you may go heavier in stocks and international investments.
 An investment adviser can help you find your risk tolerance and the appropriate investments.